 However, while MailChimp only has 100+ templates, the platform does allow you to create your own from scratch, without the need for any coding knowledge.
 The drag-and-drop editor gives you the chance to add and delete elements as and when you need to, depending on the type of email marketing campaign you’re conducting.

 So in terms of template selection, AWeber has more to offer.
 MailChimp, however, allows creating your own custom template with an easy drag-and-drop editor.

 The key to growing your mailing list is to understand which sections of your emails your audience engages with the most.
 To do this, you need to be able to undertake A/B testing, also known as split testing.
 A/B testing allows you to send different versions of an email campaign to different groups of people within your mailing list.

-Aweber's A/B testing capability allows you to test essentially anything within your email, including the subject line, preheader text, message content, sent times, and more.
+AWeber has a split testing capability.
+It allows testing different variants of an email, including the subject line, preheader text, message content, sent times, and more.
 You can track which email performs better, in terms of open rate or click rate.

-MailChimp allows you to test up to three variables with the ‘Grow’ plan and up to eight with the ‘Pro’ plan.
+MailChimp allows testing up to three variables with the ‘Essentials’ plan.
 Once you create your campaigns, MailChimp tells you which one performs best based on total revenue, click-through rates, and open rates.

-While both email marketing tools are extremely advanced and come with their own set of features, MailChimp is the better option as it allows for far more creative freedom.
+While both email marketing tools are advanced and come with their own sets of features, MailChimp offers more freedom for cheaper.